MING: A Functional Approach to Learning Molecular Generative Models: MOLECULAR IMPLICIT NEURAL GENERATION

 \scalebox{.83}{

 }

 where $\mathcal{L}$ denotes the mean-squared error loss, and both integrals are evaluated over the topological space $\mathcal{T}$.
 The main objective consists of two loss components.
-The first term, referred as the inner loss $\mathcal{L}_{in}(z_t)$, involves fixing the network parameters $\psi$ while optimizing $z_t$, which is initially set at the origin.
+The first term, referred to as the inner loss $\mathcal{L}_{in}(z_t)$, involves fixing the network parameters $\psi$ while optimizing $z_t$, which is initially set at the origin.
 The second term, known as the outer loss $\mathcal{L}_{out}(\psi)$, involves optimizing the network parameters $\psi$ using the $z_t$ derived from the inner-optimization step.
-These two steps are analogous to performing the expectation-maximization (EM) optimization over the latent model $p_{\psi}(z_{t}, y_{t}, \phi_0)$.
-Below, we introduce a novel training objective for diffusion models applied in function space.
+These two steps are analogous to performing the expectation-maximization (E-M) optimization over the latent model $p_{\psi}(z_{t}, y_{t}, \phi_0)$.
+Below, we introduce a novel training objective for diffusion models applied to the function space of molecules.